7 Best Cheap Running Shoes – 2023 Buying Guide

-We did not overlook the fact that an affordable running shoe is only as good as its durability.
 If a running shoe falls apart on you after three months of wear, it will actually cost you more money to replace them with a new pair, so while we're obviously super concerned with value here, we don't want to be penny smart and dollar stupid.

 When determining the durability of each product on our list, we started by taking a look at the outsole material and how well it holds up to the elements and long-term wear.

 Midsoles need to maintain a solid level of comfort while not giving out as more miles are added, so we looked hard at that design feature as well.
 The uppers should be comprised of strongly constructed materials with solid seams that are bound together will high-quality stitching.

 Finally, we reached out to trusted feedback partners to learn more about how the shoes on our list stood up to the test of time and consistent running.
 Since the most durable of running shoes are constructed from the ground up, it’s important to look at all the components of the footwear.

 Runners do not want to carry around any more weight than they have to so many running shoes are lightweight.
 The lower-priced shoes may be a little heavier than the most expensive shoes but they are still great for active runners!

 We made sure to select options that give you the lightest possible ride thanks to lightweight materials.
 Certain companies have developed advanced manufacturing techniques to keep their price low while still providing runners with airy and lightweight fabrics and padding.

 It is important to consider the types of surfaces you will be coming across on your run.